Rockin' with Judy Jetson: Home media

-Hanna-Barbera Home Video released Rockin' with Judy Jetson on VHS on May 18, 1989, exactly 8 months to the day after it was first released in the USA on September 18, 1988.
+Hanna-Barbera Home Video released Rockin' with Judy Jetson on VHS on May 18, 1989.
 On August 9, 2011, Warner Archive issued a DVD in NTSC picture format with all region encoding, as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 When released on Boomerang's streaming service, two additional scenes absent from the VHS issue are included, one of journalists being checked in at Sky Rocker's concert, the other an imagine spot showing Elroy's view of what home life would be like if Judy became a superstar.

 The film was released on Blu-ray as part of a Hanna-Barbera Superstars 10 boxset through Warner Archive on February 20, 2024.
 The film was remastered in HD.